 Is it hard for you to trust God in difficult times?
 Frankly, trust does not come easily for most of us, especially when we are asked to believe in something we can’t see.
 But that is exactly what God asks us to do.
-He asks us to believe His Word and trust Him in the midst of our trials, even when it doesn’t make sense–at all.
+He asks us to believe His Word and trust Him in the midst of our trials, even when it looks grim.

-In a time of suffering, I asked God to help me understand why He puts us through hard times.
-It seemed almost cruel to me.
-In His sovereignty, He gave me a word picture to help explain things from His perspective.
+In His sovereignty, God gave me a word picture to help explain things from His perspective.

 Strangely, He answered through a squash plant.
 Weird, I know.

 In this post, I am going to help you understand why you can trust God in difficult times.
 By the end of the word picture, you may finally understand why bad things happen and see it from a difficult perspective.

 *I continue the word picture of a garden and talk about composting in a related post.
 It is a great analogy of how to overcome failure or loss.
 God can redeem even the worst things that happen to us.